-These are an unabashed brownie, a bit forward, perhaps even impertinent in their rich, chocolate taste.
+Hersheys Ultimate Double Chocolate Brownies are an unabashed brownie, a bit forward, maybe even impertinent in their rich, chocolate taste.
 If these brownies were a person, they’d be Melissa McCarthy in Identity Crisis.
 A bit loud; bordering on obnoxious and a little messy around the edges.

-When I was just a youngster, I found this recipe on the back of a Herhey’s can and they became my one and only brownie.
+When I was just a youngster, I found this recipe on the back of a Hersheys cocoa can (yes, cocoa used to come in actual cans) and they became my one and only brownie.
+My true love.
 One day I picked up a can and the recipe was no longer there, replaced by another.
-Every time I bought cocoa I’d search through the cans to no avail.
+Every time I bought cocoa I’d search through all the cans to no avail.
+For years I searched.

 Fast forward to when the internet became available.
 The search began, anew, but in vain.
 I kept hoping some cook would put the recipe online, but it never happened.
 (I knew I would recognize it because the technique is so unusual.)